 “Turner Classic Movies Cinematic Cities: New York: The Big Apple on the Big Screen” by Christian Blauvelt

-IndieWire’s own Christian Blauvelt compiles a one-of-a-kind cinematic tour of the Big Apple in this book, which is part trove of behind-the-scenes stories, part practical guidebook (with maps!) for visiting the locations of some of your favorite films, including “The Godfather,” “The Seven Year Itch,” “King Kong,” “North by Northwest,” “On the Town,” “West Side Story,” “When Harry Met Sally,” and many more.
+IndieWire’s own Christian Blauvelt compiles a one-of-a-kind cinematic tour of the Big Apple in this book, which is part trove of behind-the-scenes stories and part practical guidebook (with maps!) for visiting the locations of some of your favorite films, including “The Godfather,” “The Seven Year Itch,” “King Kong,” “North by Northwest,” “On the Town,” “West Side Story,” “When Harry Met Sally,” and many more.

+Kino Lorber has compiled three classic films starring Deanna Durbin, released on Blu-ray for the first time.
+In “100 Men and a Girl” (1937), which comes with new audio commentary by film historian Stephen Vagg, Durbin plays “an inventive and determined young woman who will stop at nothing to get what she wants.
 In “3 Smart Girls Grow Up” (1939), she plays Penny, a woman “has a knack for matchmaking and realizes that her own two sisters Joan (Nan Grey) and Kay (Helen Parrish) could use her help since one of them is in love with the other’s boyfriend.

 “The Essentials, Vol. 2: 52 More Must-See Movies and Why They Matter” by Jeremy Arnold, foreword by Ben Mankiewicz